 In the summer of 2008, Turgeon was inducted into the Topeka Sports Hall of Fame.
 He was also honored as the 2015 Kansan of the Year in June, 2015.

 Additionally, Turgeon was selected as a court coach for the USA Basketball Pan-American Team in preparation for the Pan-Am Games in the summer of 2015.
-The following year, Turgeon served as an assistant coach for USA Basketball's Under 18 Team, working with head coach Shaka Smart and assistant coach Kevin Ollie.
+The following year, Turgeon served as an assistant coach for USA Basketball's Under 18 Team, working with head coach Shaka Smart and assistant coach Kevin Ollie, and helping guide the squad to a gold medal.
 On June 13, 2016, he was named to the National Association of Basketball Coaches (NABC) ad hoc committee on NCAA men's basketball tournament selection, seeding and bracketing.

 Turgeon is active in the College Park community and has hosted the Coaches vs. Cancer Season Tip-Off Breakfast in conjunction with the American Cancer Society and the National Association of Basketball Coaches the past five years.
 Over the past two seasons, Turgeon worked with the Infiniti Coaches Charity Challenge to raise money and awareness for the Alzheimer’s Association.
 In addition, Turgeon and his team worked with the Special Olympics of Maryland and hosted a basketball clinic for athletes in the organization along with inviting them to home games during the 2016 season.
 Turgeon also participated in the Special Olympics Relay Across America carrying the Flame for Hope through the College Park campus.